mostafatalebi/dynamic-params/README.md

 value was scalar, you can use helper methods to get a converted value.

 ##### Compound Types
-To deal with other values such as struct or map, you get simply get them as interface{} and do the type conversion.
+To deal with other values such as struct or map, you should simply get them as interface{} with `Get()` method and do the type conversion.

 Examples: